“The worship has ended; the service begins.”

 What began as a modest effort of collecting food (that was easily contained on two shelves in the janitor’s closet) has now become a full-fledged pantry stocked through food donations, bread donations, and monetary contributions as well as fresh and canned goods obtained from the local FoodBank of Monmouth and Ocean Counties.
 The Pantry is staffed by volunteers from Saint James and surrounding churches.
 Between 1,500 to 2,000 people are served each month, but what is even more astonishing is that the Pantry is open only five hours each week.

 St. Brigid’s Pantry is a ministry of love and compassion.
 Our parishioners are encouraged to bring an item for the Pantry each time they come to worship.
 Our motto “Don’t come to church empty handed” applies to our children as well as our adults.
 The “Little Red Wagon” into which our children deposit their contributions makes it way to the altar every month with their heart-felt offerings.

-Always Needed Items include… Peanut Butter, Tuna, Canned Stews & Soups, Toilet Tissue, Toiletries, Diapers, Canned Juices, Crackers, Rice, Tomato Sauce Macaroni & Cheese, and Volunteers!
+Items always needed include… Peanut Butter, Tuna, Canned Stews & Soups, Toilet Tissue, Toiletries, Diapers, Canned Juices, Crackers, Rice, Tomato Sauce Macaroni & Cheese, and Volunteers!

 Every August our parishioners bring backpacks filled with school supplies for needy children in Monmouth County.
-The backpacks are blessed at our 10:00am service on Labor Day Weekend and distributed thereafter.
+The backpacks are blessed at our 10:00 am service on Labor Day Weekend and distributed thereafter.
 Children generally range from age 7 – 12, but we try to help any family with need.
 The office can provide you with a list of needed supplies.